‘I wonder why nobody don’t like me,

 Fortunately or unfortunately though, Robert Bruce’s much advertised accomplishment centuries ago continued to be a source of inspiration and I tried for a while not to give up.
 The next opportunity to prove my mettle presented itself a few years later when I led the college team to a drama competition organized by the Indian Institute of Technology at Kharagpur.
 Like an inexorable constant of nature, there were once again three teams that took part in the show.
 Loreto House (an all girls’ college), IIT itself and us.
 And much to my glee, we won the second prize on this occasion, the first going to Loreto.
 However, there was a somewhat unsightly fly in our ointment of success.
 The judges had actually ranked us third and IIT second.
 The second prize was nevertheless offered to us on the ground that rules did not permit the home team to accept a prize and there were only two prizes to give away!
 And this piece of information was delivered to the audience over the public address system!

 Such being my well-documented record, I was stupefied one morning when a letter arrived for me offering me a prize financed by an endowment in Kolkata University.
 I was then a student of the MA class in Economics and exams were still far away.
 By this time, I had reached a conviction, Robert Bruce notwithstanding, that the only way I could ever win a prize would be for it to be offered prior to the competition, before that is any one had had a chance to compete.
-Such prizes are not unheard of, not these days at least.
-If I am not too mistaken, Amitabh Bachchan as well as many other Bollywood dignitaries have received honorary PhD degrees.
-Degrees, in other words, which were not backed by PhD dissertations.
+Such prizes are not unheard of.
+If I am not too mistaken, dignitaries are quite often anointed by honorary doctoral degrees.
+Degrees, in other words, which are not backed by dissertations.

 I stuck to my claim like a vice, however, and proceeded intrepidly, inspired by thoughts of the fabled cave in which Bruce observed the indefatigable spider building its nest.
 The surroundings where I stood did not leave much scope for imagination in this respect either.
 The room bore an uncanny resemblance to Robert’s cave.
-After laboring for what might appear to be an eternity, thereby outshining Bruce by several centuries, I finally found the spider, guarding his lair in the guise of a middle aged man who regarded me and the document I proffered with undisguised suspicion for about a quarter of an hour.
+After labouring for what might appear to be an eternity, thereby outshining Bruce by several centuries, I finally found the spider, guarding his lair in the guise of a middle aged man who regarded me and the document I proffered with undisguised suspicion for about a quarter of an hour.
 First, from above the glasses he wore and then from under.
-I too stood my ground with iron determination, resembling no doubt the young son of Louis de Casabianca on the burning decks of L’Orient.
+I too stood my ground with iron determination, resembling no doubt, to add a French flavour to the Bruce analogy, the young son of Louis de Casabianca on the burning decks of L’Orient.

 It was a battle of nerves, the only one I ever won.
 The gentleman finally exchanged my paper for the one he produced from a secret locker in his secretariat table, explaining most reluctantly the procedure to be followed thenceforth.
 His paper, as opposed to mine, was apparently a gift voucher, which I would need to produce to a renowned bookseller and the latter would in turn exchange the voucher for a book or two of my choice.